WhosthatAoli/Native-Drag-Drop/README.md

 ![Screenshot 2024-04-02 at 3 53 44 PM](https://github.com/WhosthatAoli/Native-Drag-Drop/assets/54309838/bb7ea30b-ceb5-4309-b83a-39ec1df55be6)

 What's under the hood?

 Need to give pictures which mapped in the board a dynamic style: absolute position.
 How to caculate this position?

 All offset use the left top anchor of the element(frame) as reference.

 First, let's say the when you drag, you cursor in the picture frame with an offset, call it (dargOffsetX,dragOffsetY).

+In the code, use `e.dataTransfer.setData("MouseOffsetFromDragX", offsetX);` the html native method to pass data.

-Second, when you move your cursor to drop in the board, get the cursor offset of the board, is (boardOffsetX,boardOffsetY) So, the picture position(left top anchor) in the drop board should be (boardOffsetX,boardOffsetY) - (dargOffsetX,dragOffsetY).
+Second, when you move your cursor to drop in the board, get the cursor offset of the board, is (boardOffsetX,boardOffsetY).

+`const targetRect = e.target.getBoundingClientRect();`

+So, the picture position(left top anchor) in the drop board should be (boardOffsetX,boardOffsetY) - (dargOffsetX,dragOffsetY).

 ### Absorb to Grid Dnd
 ![Screenshot 2024-04-02 at 4 01 36 PM](https://github.com/WhosthatAoli/Native-Drag-Drop/assets/54309838/98a6636e-45b6-4d42-aafc-ce6af1e9b218)

 What's under the hood?

 Use the same position caculation as Any position Dnd.

 And add:

 Board need to be grid layout.

 Use position/(grid number) is the pic (start col, start row) in the grid board.

 Good to have:

 Grid size should be align with the picture size.
 Can smaller that picture size, but recommend to be Integer multiple.
 Like 30x30 size pic with 30x30 grid size.